Central Florida

 • Evaluating future water supply options

-Statistical analysis and other data analysis techniques will be used to further investigate and quantify the factors affecting water levels in lakes, rivers, springs, and wetlands.
-Relationships that are developed will be used to corroborate results of the ECFTX groundwater model and quantify effects of withdrawals on lakes, rivers, springs, and wetlands.
+Statistical analysis and other data analysis techniques using measured and simulated data were used to further investigate and quantify the factors affecting water levels in lakes, rivers, springs, and wetlands.

 Independent Scientific Peer Review

 As part of developing the ECFTX v1.0 model, the districts contracted with three expert modelers to conduct independent scientific peer review as the model was being developed.
-This enabled the HAT to incorporate significant comments before the model was completed and thereby provided the best possible modeling tool.
-The review consisted of four major tasks:
+This enabled Hydrologic Analysis staff to incorporate significant comments before the model was completed and thereby provided the best possible modeling tool.

-The Peer Review Report of the ECFTX v1.0 Model can be found at the link below under the “Resources” section.
+The Peer Review Report, Model Report and Model Files of the ECFTX v1.0 Model can be found below under the Archive.

 ECFTX Model v2.0